emipa606/AsSimpleAsARack/README.md

 This is just a reupload for 1.0 version since original is still in B18 https://steamcommunity.com/sharedfiles/filedetails/?id=966027099 Graphical assets from Terra Firma by Saularian.

+If you want a translation of this mod please translate the text in the xml-files in the Languages/English-folders and add them to a new Issue here: https://github.com/emipa606/AsSimpleAsARack/issues